 FEC EBV Sheep with negative FEC EBVs are more resistant to worms and excrete less worms on to pasture.

-EBVs and pedigees for all of our sheep are available on the BASCO site and if you have any questions please get in touch.
+EBVs and pedigrees for all of our sheep are available on the Signet data website and if you have any questions please get in touch.

 Estimated Breeding Values EBVs